 Before You Buy Copilot, Read This

-There is a version of this story playing out in organisations everywhere at the moment.
 Someone senior attends a Microsoft briefing, or reads something compelling about AI, or gets a call from a reseller, and comes back with a question: should we be using Copilot?

-It's a reasonable question.
 Microsoft Copilot is a genuinely powerful tool.
 In the right environment, it can save significant time, surface information that would otherwise take hours to find, and remove a class of repetitive tasks that drain knowledge workers every day.

 Copilot works by reasoning across your organisation's data — your emails, documents, Teams conversations, calendar, and everything else stored in Microsoft 365.
 That's what makes it powerful.
 It's also what makes readiness so important.

-If your documents are well-organised, consistently named, stored in the right places, and accessible to the right people, Copilot can navigate them intelligently and surface genuinely useful answers.
-If your documents are scattered across personal OneDrives, inconsistently named, and three versions out of date, Copilot will navigate those just as confidently — and surface answers based on whatever it finds, including the wrong version, the superseded policy, or the draft that was never supposed to be shared beyond one person.
+If your documents are scattered across personal OneDrives and three versions out of date, Copilot will navigate those just as confidently — surfacing the wrong version, the superseded policy, or a draft that was never meant to be shared.

 The tool doesn't know the difference between a final document and an abandoned draft.
 It works with what's there.